ECB Project: Background

-Phase II (2008-2013)
+Phase II (2008–2013)

 Phase II of the ECB Project included multiple objectives and program activities which were developed by teams within the five field consortia, including technical advisors from each thematic area (accountability and impact measurement, disaster risk reduction and staff capacity) and global level technical specialists from within the ECB partnering NGOs.
 Each of the five country or regional-level consortia was led by a different ECB organization, working closely with ECB agencies and other NGOs, INGOs and partners from across the humanitarian sector.
 Each program activity had a variety of outputs and learning materials that were shared and made freely available across the wider humanitarian community.
 The Project's website has more information about all of the initiatives that were undertaken and the resources that were produced, including a number of case studies that document stakeholder learning.

-The ECB Project Consortia
+ECB Project consortia

-The major themes of the project are integrated into the work of the five ECB Project Consortia (Bangladesh, Bolivia, Horn of Africa, Indonesia, and Niger).
+The major themes of the project are integrated into the work of the five ECB Project consortia (Bangladesh, Bolivia, Horn of Africa, Indonesia, and Niger).
 These five consortia are made up of the ECB partnering agencies at the global level together with additional partners in each country.
 The consortia develop their own program activities using ECB tools and approaches to improve upon their capacity to respond to disasters and develop their knowledge and skills around disaster risk reduction, accountability and impact measurement.
 Recent collaboration has led to joint emergency programming for Needs Assessments in Bolivia and Indonesia, and the development of disaster engagement protocols in Indonesia and expected soon in Bangladesh.